Presentation Guidelines: Peanut Foods

 (1 Tablespoon 1 teaspoon)

 *These values are from the latest Composition of Foods, AH-8-16.
-Combination of peanut products may be used to meet protein requirements.
+A combination of peanut products may be used to meet protein requirements.

-See the NC 4-H Presentation Regulations for more specific information and regulations for Breads, Fruits & Vegetables, Dairy Foods, Peanut Foods.
+See the N.C.
+4-H Presentation Regulations for more specific information and regulations for Fruits & Vegetables, Dairy Foods, Peanut Foods.

 Look for uses of legumes in food products and try substituting peanuts.